Faculty of Computer Science

 Presentation @ ACM CHI ’20

 The paper is published in the Proceedings of the 2020 CHI Conference.
 It was planned to present our Watch+Strap paper at the conference in Honolulu, Hawaii, USA in April 2020, however, the conference had to be canceled.
-Instead, we provide a recorded talk on YouTube in the following.
-The slides will also be available as PDF.
+Instead, we are providing a recorded talk on YouTube:

 You can also watch our shorter 3 minute presentation from the 2020 Virtual German CHI Week.